TassoInMusicProject/tasso-website/analysis/homophony/index.md

 <a target="_blank" href="http://bit.ly/tasso-homophony">http://bit.ly/tasso-homophony</a>.

-The algroithm to identify homophonic regions in the music: first identify sonorities containing three or more simultaneous note attacks.
+The algorithm to identify homophonic regions in the music: first identify sonorities containing three or more simultaneous note attacks.
 These sonorities are assigned a score of 1.
 The assign a score of 1/2 to any sonority sandwiched between two sonorities